 Windows 95 Logo

-With the release of the operating system 95, the emblem also changed: the corresponding year’s designation appeared on it.
+With the release of Windows 95, the emblem also changed: the release year was added.

 1996 – 2004

-A year later, another update to the program existed parallel to the previous one.
-At the end of the phrase “Microsoft Windows,” the developers indicated its next version – “NT.”
+A year later, another update to the program was introduced in parallel with the previous one.
+At the end of the phrase “Microsoft Windows,” the developers indicated its next version, “NT.”

 1998 – 2006

-In 1998, the corporation launched one of the most legendary developments, marking the year of its release on the logo.
+In 1998, the corporation launched one of its most legendary developments, marking the release with a logo update.

 2000 – 2006

 During this period, two versions of the operating system appeared.
 The first is “ME.”
 To highlight its innovation, the designers have updated the logo.
-They reshaped the windows, moved them to the center, layered one on top of the other, and moved the text part down.
+They reshaped the windows, moved them to the center, layered one on top of the other, and lowered the text.

 2000 – 2010

 The second OS was named after the year of its release.
-Its logo also underwent some adjustments to be different from the previous ones.
-The windows were arranged in a row, with a slight grip.
+Its logo also underwent some adjustments to distinguish it from previous ones.
+The windows were arranged in a row, with a slight gap between them.
 The inscription remained at the bottom, replacing the version name.

 2001 – 2014